 Career Outlook of a Paralegal

 The need for paralegals and legal assistant jobs is also growing.
-According to the U.S. Bureau of Labor Statistics (accessed December 20, 2019) employment is expected to grow 12%—much faster than the average—through 2028.
+According to the U.S. Bureau of Labor Statistics (accessed September 9, 2023) employment is expected to grow 4%—as fast as the average—through 2032.

 There are three paths to become a paralegal: Pursue an intensive paralegal certificate program, complete an undergraduate degree in paralegal studies, or receive on the job training from a supervising attorney.